jakobkordez/libserialport_plus/example/README.md

-# flutter_serial_example
+# libserialport_plus_example

-Demonstrates how to use the flutter_serial plugin.
+Demonstrates how to use the libserialport_plus plugin.

 ## Getting Started